Cusco Manu National Park Amazon Tour

 Our first stop will be at a remote town called Nincamarca.
 It is home to pre Incan funeral towers from the Lupacas civilization.
 Here our local expert will be giving you a guided tour of the site and will be explaining to you the prominence of the site.

 We will then continue our drive to Paucartambo.
 It is a folkloric town.
 People here are untouched by modernity.
 Most of them still continue to converse in Quechua.

-From here we will be driving up the hill to the viewpoint of Tres Cruces from where you will have a panoramic view of the Amazon basin.
+After getting an insight into the life and culture here, we will be driving up the hill to the viewpoint of Tres Cruces from where you will have a panoramic view of the Amazon basin.
 From here, we will descend through the cloud forest of the Manu National Park.

 We will have a brief stop here.
 The region is home to the Peruvian National Bird – Andean Cock of the Rock.
 Here you will also be able to spot different and distinct breeds of Monkeys like the wooly monkey.
 Our local expert will be giving you a detailed tour.

 Day 2 – Paradise Lodge – Boca Manu – Hummingbird Lodge:

 We will be waking you up to an authentic Amazonian breakfast.
 Then we will be driving you to the Atalaya port.
 On our way, we will be stopping at a viewpoint to get a panoramic view of the Peruvian Amazon and Alto Madre de Dios river.

 We will also be visiting a local farm where you will be able to see local farmers producing different types of tropical fruits.
 We will also be visiting a cocoa plantation.

 Once at Atalaya port, we will be taking a boat on the Madre de Dios river.
 On this journey, you will be able to see different species of butterflies and birds.

 This includes parrots, vultures, oropendolas, and others.
 This pristine forest is also home to capybaras and harpy eagles.
 They are massive jungle rodents.